micromata/Baumeister/README.md

 	npm --version

-This should return the something like the following in case Node.js and npm is already installed:
+This should return something like the following in case Node.js and npm is already installed:

-	1.4.24
+	3.3.3

 If that isn’t the case you have to install Node.js first.
 On OS X I strongly recommend installing Node via [Homebrew](http://brew.sh).
 Not just because it’s easier to switch versions with Homebrew but also because you prevent potential permission problems when running npm.